alokkusingh/x509-authentication/README.md

 5) Cretate Client Certificate for Alok and Sign using RootCA_Alok so that server trusts:

+	Server Says: I dont trust "Client Alok" (since Alok certificate is not addded in JKS) but I do trust "Root CA Alok" and he trusts you so do I.

 	5.1) Generate Client Key and CSR